Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 ### TF402601: Work item type *[witName]* will be renamed to *[name1]* from *[name2]*.
 The process contains a renamed WIT.
 The WIT will be renamed in the existing process.
 The process that you're updating contains a WIT that's been renamed from the name in the current process.
 As part of updating the existing process, the system will rename the WIT in the current process.
-All work items in existing team projects that reference the process are also renamed.
+All work items in existing projects that reference the process are also renamed.

 #### Scenario example
 1. [Create](../customize-wit-form.md) new work item type called "LSI"